nielspeen/cubewell/README.md

-View: Players look down into a pit (e.g., a 5x5x10 grid of cubes).
+View: Players look down into a pit.
+The bottom should be 5x5.
+The pit should be 10 levels deep.